ipdsb/ipdsb/README.md

+# ipdsb

-ipdsb - cc liscensed db exchange of DNA and Seed Samples ipdsb - distribiuted exchange and knowlage peering for comunity seed banks
+* ipdsb - cc liscensed db exchange of DNA and Seed Samples
+* ipdsb - distribiuted exchange and knowlage peering for comunity seed banks

 Lets build a github for DNA, seeds, etc.
 Decentralized of cours, interplanetary distribiuted, acting local and universal